louis-mueller/geodynamo/README.md

 ### ToDo
 - Add another Input_var (On/OFF) that lets you just plot, and does not create new profs.res files
+- Add a color map Input_var that discretizes a contious pallete (flexible coloring).
-- Add stable legend positioning when PREM is set to TRUE.
+- Add stable legend positioning when PREM is set to TRUE (flexible Legend).
 - Add additional arguments to be passed from the bash script to visu_profs.py.
+- Add a better routine for saving previous input.txt files
 - Continue testing edge cases for margin use.
-- Add a better routine for saving previous input.txt files